Agencies and Organizations

 - T/TAC at George Mason University will conduct research regarding online training initiatives and will work with VCU-ACE to enhance web based training throughout the state.

 - VCU-ACE and the VDOE TTAC's collaborate on the statewide Communities of Learning in Autism (CoLAs).
 VCU-ACE and the VDOE TTAC's develop and facilitate CoLAs within each Region and the groups are tailored to the needs of the region based upon the areas targeted for growth by the members of the group.
-Members of the CoLAs will be comprised of the leaders in service delivery for students with autism in each division.
+Members of the CoLAs are comprised of the leaders in service delivery for students with autism in each division.
 This includes autism specialists, instructional specialists, master teachers and individuals in administrative or quasi-administrative roles who provide in-division consultation and support to teachers with caseloads and/or classrooms.

 For more information, visit the T/TAC website.